File-based job distribution for everyone

 $ screen -ls

-Here is an example log from a screen session of a worker:
+Here is the log from a screen session of a worker if you’re interested:

 $ fjd-worker --project default [fjd-worker] Started with ID nics-macbook.fritz.box_1382522062.31. [fjd-worker] Worker nics-macbook.fritz.box_1382522062.31: I found a job. [fjd-worker] Worker nics-macbook.fritz.box_1382522062.31: Finished my job. [fjd-worker] Worker nics-macbook.fritz.box_1382522062.31: I found a job. [fjd-worker] Worker nics-macbook.fritz.box_1382522062.31: Finished my job.

-By the way, if screen sessions are running and you want them to stop, then you can always fire workers by hand:
+By the way, if screen sessions are running and you want them to stop (maybe because you aborted the dispatcher before he could tell the recruiter to clean up), then you can always fire workers by hand:

 $ fjd-recruiter fire